ssudaraka/todo-app-react/README.md

 # todo-app-react

 I created this simple Todo app to demonstrate some basic React concepts.
-I'm planning to integrate Supabase on top of it have it persist data.
+I'm planning to integrate Supabase on top of it to have it persist data.
 This is a learning experience, nothing much 😊

 This app is created with Vite.
 To launch the application in dev mode use: